Comparison

 None of these platforms is a specialist in document extraction.
 They each handle standard invoice formats adequately, but organizations with significant volumes of non-standard invoices, scanned paper, or complex line item structures will find that straight-through processing rates plateau at levels that still require meaningful manual effort.

-Platforms that combine IDP-quality extraction with AP workflow automation tend to achieve higher touchless processing rates on complex document environments than the three platforms above.
-For document-intensive AP operations, the extraction capability gap is the most consequential dimension of the platform decision.
+Platforms that combine IDP-quality extraction with AP workflow automation — including Hypatos and Basware in their respective market positions — tend to achieve higher touchless processing rates on complex document environments than the three platforms above.
+For document-intensive AP operations, the extraction capability gap is the most important dimension of the platform decision.

 Implementation timelines and change management